Junyi-L/USfluIndex/README.md

 Two kinds of prediction targets are scored,

-* Short-term forecast for prediction horizon 1-4,
+* Short-term forecasts for prediction horizon 1-4,

-* Peak prediction, including peak intensity and peak timing prediction.
+* Seasonal targets, including peak intensity and peak timing prediction.

 ## This repository is organized as follows: